 Good morning, tea sippers!
-We are here today to wish you a very, very happy National Tea Day!
+We are here today to wish you a very, very happy National Tea Day (it's tomorrow!)!
 I'm sure most of you weren't aware of this beloved holiday, but at Good Life Tea, we take it very seriously.
 We don't do so simply because we are a tea shop either.
 National Tea Day embodies a rich history and is more than just a holiday.
 It is a movement providing opportunities for future generations of tea drinkers to understand and appreciate the world of tea.
 In this blog post, I'll be detailing this history and offering suggestions on how you could go about celebrating this wonderful day!
 Read on to learn more!

 National Tea Day was founded in 2016 in England and, fittingly, is celebrated on April 21st as it is also the birthday of Queen Elizabeth.
 That being said, "We wish you the happiest of days, Queen Elizabeth and hope that you are able to enjoy your tea just the way you like it all day long."